brycewray/hugo-site/content/posts/2019/04/ec-static/index.md

 date: 2019-04-07T14:00:00-05:00
 ---

+**Note from the future**: You're probably better off with the approach I mention in 2022's "[Really getting started with Hugo: four simple steps](/posts/2022/07/really-getting-started-hugo-four-steps)," but I'm leaving this here for archival purposes and the sake of [transparency](/posts/2019/10/otoh/).
+{.yellowBox}

 Want to share your thoughts on the web?
 [Good for you](https://ia.net/topics/take-the-power-back).

 Considering using [WordPress](https://wordpress.org) to do it?
 Ahhh, not so good.